Mobinakadaei/UITestCases/README.md

    * Extensibility:
    Python provides a wide range of testing libraries, including powerful tools for data handling, reporting, and integration with CI/CD pipelines, making it scalable for both small and large projects.

+   * Scalability:
+   Python's flexible design allows test frameworks and scripts to scale with the needs of a project.
+Whether it’s a small, one-off script or a comprehensive end-to-end testing framework with hundreds of test cases, Python can easily handle the complexity.

+   * Ease of Use and Readability
+   Python’s simple, clean, and highly readable syntax makes it easier for teams to write, understand, and maintain test scripts.